keycloak/katacoda-scenarios/keycloak/secure-service/step1.md

 Let's secure our first service.

 ## Configure our Service

 The service needs some configuration specific to keycloak.
-For most Keycloak adapters this will happen in a file named `keycloak.json` :
+For most Keycloak adapters, this will happen in a file named `keycloak.json`:

 <pre class="file"  data-filename="keycloak.json" data-target="replace">
 {